PanSem/mess/README.md

 ### Download mess from:
 * If you want to build it your shelf just clone the project and run make
-* Just download zip form files.
+* Just download zip form file

 ## Usage